hpdnnr7/Parstagram/README.md

 ## Video Walkthrough

-The gif below features both parts of the application with all user stories completetd.
+The gif below features both parts of the application with all user stories completed.

 # Parstagram - Part I